haystackoss/haystack/README.md

 # nabaz: The change based test runner
 Hate waiting for tests?
-Reduce up to **98%** of test run time by skipping tests unaffected by code.
+Reduce up to **98%** of test wait time by skipping tests unaffected by code change.

 **Under the hood:**
 Gathers code coverage for individual tests, compares new code to code coverage.